Let’s Ban The Classroom Technology Ban.

 The second flaw is a conflation of learning with quantitative measures of performance.
 Maybe higher scores on an economics exam signal a deeper learning of course content, but it’s more likely they reflect students’ temporary retention of specific content.
 We don’t know if actual learning-the ability to retain material over the long term, to apply it to new situations, to make connections with other fields-has taken place.
 And the superficial assessments-TEST SCORES!
 GRADE POINT AVERAGES!-we encounter in these types of studies can only hint at whether or not learning is taking place.
 And that’s not good enough to support the larger implications we’re being told emerge from them.

-The problem with both the West Point study and the sweeping bans on technology use it either inspired or affirmed is a refusal to acknowledge that there are a lot of moving parts when it comes to student learning.
+The problem with both the West Point study, and the sweeping bans on technology either inspired or affirmed by it, is a refusal to acknowledge that there are a lot of moving parts when it comes to student learning.
 In fact, I’m skeptical that there are any independent variables in the process at all.
 If students in a large lecture course with no laptop or device policies are doing poorly, is it because they’re on Facebook or because they’re in a cavernous auditorium with several hundred other captives, being talked at by someone who’s likely had no formal pedagogical training whatsoever?
 More than one thing can be true, certainly, but I’m more interested in the factors that would lead to a student checking their fantasy team’s lineup rather than listening to the instructor.
 Addressing those factors, I suspect, would be more effective than yelling at someone for having their laptop open.

 I’ve written on this before, but it I find myself repeating it often: unilateral bans on technology in the classroom accomplish nothing but demonstrating an off-putting rigidity and an adversarial view of students.
 They are far from guaranteed to improve learning.
 Moreover, they ignore the needs of disabled students and faculty for whom devices are the sine qua non of their academic routines.
 If you’re the grumpy faculty member who kvetches about students not being taught penmanship in primary school, and who makes their classes take notes by hand to build character or whatever, take a step back and think about what you’re actually saying to your students: that some are inherently deficient, that they will fall short, and that your way is the only possible way to learn.
 It may make you feel better-Old school!
 Rigor!
 You need me on that wall!-but it’s shitty teaching.